Sotera/newman/features.md

 ## Search

 The first step in an investigation is usually to initiate a search.
-Before that can happen, the data must be loaded into Newman and is currently done outside of the Newman GUI.
-Multiple data sets (mailboxes, mbox, pst files) can be loaded; however, at this time only one dataset can be searched against.
-So, the analyst has to choose which dataset to search against to begin.
-In this example, the shiavo dataset was selected from the dropdown list.
-After selection, the Newman GUI updates to show the top 20 email addresses based on traffic (sent/received email).
+By default, all datasets that have been ingested are searched.
+The analyst has the choice to de-select datasets to only search specific datasets.

 ### Search Criteria